Skip to main content

 Authorization: Bearer sk_<64-hex-string>

-Any token starting with sk_ is treated as an API key; anything else is treated as a Clerk JWT.
+Any token starting with sk_ is treated as an API key; anything else is treated as a session token.

 What API keys can do